OgJAkFy8/Mad-Libs/README.md

-## Welcome to GitHub Pages
+## Welcome to Mad-Libs in Python

-You can use the [editor on GitHub](https://github.com/OgJAkFy8/Mad-Libs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+When I started this years ago, I had ideas of the folder structure that does not seem to be figured out by me at this time.

+I am going to put the final completed version in the root.
+The rest will be under the testing or working folders.

+This is a working program ".\Mad-Libs\Final-Versions\Mad-Libs-string.py" ".\Mad-Libs\Final-Versions\Mad-Libs-simple.py"

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.